 The Anti-Catastrophe League

-It draws on 100+ interviews, and weaves together:
+It draws on 100+ interviews, encompassing:

 • The first human attempt to deflect an asteroid;